modin-project/modin/docs/flow/modin/engines/dask/pandas_on_dask/frame/partition_manager.rst

 DaskFrameManager
 """"""""""""""""

-The class is specific implementation of ``BaseFrameManager`` using Dask as an execution engine.
+The class is specific implementation of ``BaseFrameManager`` using Dask as the execution engine.
 This class is responsible for partitions manipulation and applying a funcion to block/row/column partitions.